 return results;

 }

+This recursive algorithm creates every possible graph coloration by simply applying each color to a node on a new graph and calling itself recursively with the rule that if the node is already colored, do not recurse.

 With the possible graph colorings loaded, we could then randomly generate constraints for each edge that we would test against.
 The following algorithm was used to generate these constraints: